jmd0x/Thinkintosh/README.md

 ### 2. BIOS settings
+These are the recommended settings to have everything working properly:
 | Item | Setting |
 | ------------- | ------------ |
 | Security Chip | Disabled |